Stockmann, Helsinki centre: History

 Stockmann's first location in Helsinki was at Pohjoisesplanadi 5.

 The second location of Stockmann was at Aleksanterinkatu 28 in Helsinki.

 Stockmann in the 1930s at Aleksanterinkatu 52.

 The Stockmann department store in Helsinki was founded in 1862 by Heinrich Georg Franz Stockmann.

 The first department store was located next to the Market Square at Pohjoisesplanadi 5.
 This first department store was a general goods shop.

 In 1930, when the department store was opened, it was a modern and impressive commercial palace that symbolized European urban life.

 Especially the clock at the main entrance, colloquially "Stockan kello" ("Stocka's clock"), has become a symbol of Helsinkian city culture as a popular meeting place.

-The Stockmann logo represents a set of escalators, which are commonly, but wrongly believed represent the first escalators in Finland.
+The Stockmann logo is the letter S in the form of a set of their escalators, which are commonly, but wrongly believed to be the first escalators in Finland.
 The first escalators in Finland were installed at the Forum department store in Turku in 1926.